Home » Recipes » Vegetable Recipes » Old Fashioned Southern Style Green Beans

 I know that I’m supposed to like my fresh green beans just blanched.
 All bright green and crispy and crunchy.
 But I just don’t.
 I don’t.
 They taste like grass to me.

 I like my green beans the way I grew up eating them — country style.
-That means nice and tender and richly flavored with smoky pork.
+That means nice and tender green beans with ham, richly flavored with smoky pork hocks.
 So there.

 Besides, old-fashioned southern cooking gets enough bad press without me adding to it.
 I shouldn’t write this post.
 Sigh.